-From the prairies of eastern Colorado to the high peaks along the Continental Divide, Colorado provides a diverse landscape for skiing, snowboarding, hiking, backpacking, rafting, camping, mountain biking, hunting and more.
+From the prairies of eastern Colorado to the high peaks along the Continental Divide, to the red rock canyons of the Western Slope and thriving urban centers, Colorado provides a diverse landscape and vast array of experiences for travelers.

 Tourism is one of the strongest economic drivers of Colorado, providing a valuable source of revenue and jobs.
 In 2016, 82.4 million visitors spent a total of $19.7 billion here, generating $1.2 billion in state and local taxes — an all-time high for the state.

 With 1.7 percent of the U.S. population, Colorado has 7.7 percent of the nation’s tourism jobs.
 The hospitality industry was Colorado’s second-largest employer in 2016, with travel spending generating more than 165,000 jobs and earnings of $5.8 billion.
 And tourism is expected to generate more Colorado jobs (12,100) in 2017 than any other industry, including education/health services and construction.

 On March 15, 2017, the Colorado Tourism Board unanimously adopted the Colorado Tourism Roadmap, a comprehensive strategic plan to build the Colorado tourism industry’s competitive advantage through closer collaboration, creation of new traveler experiences across the state and a fresh focus on sustainable tourism.
 The Roadmap also created The Colorado Tourism Office’s mission: to drive traveler spending through promotion and development of compelling, sustainable travel experiences throughout our four-corner state.

 in the nation for overnight ski trips

 performing state tourism campaign

 state partnership with Leave No Trace Center for Outdoor Ethics

 state with a dedicated fund supporting the promotion and development of agritourism